 All the main characters take part in those discussions.
 However, Ivan, the oldest of the Karamazov brothers, has the most important role in the story due to his free thinking.

-Ivan’s mind is polluted by atheism; his linear way of thinking does not perceive the world of God.
+Ivan’s mind is polluted by atheism; thus, his linear thinking does not perceive God’s world.

-Ivan doesn’t state his approval of Smerdyakov’s plan, but for the footman, a quick glance is enough.
-What he reads in Ivan’s eyes gives him the green light for murder.
+Although Ivan does not declare his approval of Smerdyakov’s plan, a glance is enough for the footman.
+What he reads in the eyes of Ivan gives him the green light to kill.

-A mental wish for his father’s death leads Ivan to even more pollution of his mind; he approaches the spiritual realm of the darks and meets a demon.
-Even with a demon, Ivan continues his dispute about the reality of non-materialistic worlds, God and His existence without giving up his disbelief.
+A mental wish for his father’s death leads Ivan to even more pollution of his mind.
+As a result, he mentally approaches the Darks’ spiritual realm and meets a demon.
+Even with a demon, Ivan continues his dispute about a spiritual world’s reality, denying God’s existence, and doesn’t give up his disbelief.

-The end of the story clarifies how Ivan’s philosophy is wrong.
+However, the end of the story clarifies how Ivan was wrong.

-Unconscious fear of the coming karma and pangs of conscience force Smerdyakov to give away the stolen money and commit suicide.
-These actions help him reduce the heaviness of the negative karma, which has already started its punishment for the killing of a human.
+The unconscious fear of the coming karma and pangs of conscience force Smerdyakov to give away the stolen money and commit suicide.
+This action would help him reduce the negative karma’s heaviness, which has already started its punishment.

-Ivan, bringing the money to the court, accuses himself of the murder, but is not able to get rid of the demon.
+Ivan, bringing the money to the court, accuses himself of his father’s murder but cannot get rid of the demon.